Pros and Cons of Moving to France

 Expats should find plenty of accommodation options no matter where in France they are.
 Most real estate agencies have property listings displayed in their windows and on their web sites.
 Some real estate agents might not be fluent in the English language, but they will do their best to communicate and find suitable lodging options.

-Furthermore, bed and breakfasts and holiday rentals in many areas offer long-term stays, which are helpful while looking for permanent residence.
+Many bed-and-breakfasts and holiday rentals also offer long-term stays, which are helpful while looking for permanent residence.

 Con: Older housing

-The majority of apartments and houses in France are very old.
+Most apartments and houses in France are very old.
 While charming, they can lack proper insulation, have small rooms and contain only one bathroom.
 It’s not uncommon to find apartments or houses without light fixtures or kitchen appliances.
-Although some places will offer furnished kitchens and up-to-date features, these places are more expensive and harder to find.
+Although some places will offer furnished kitchens and up-to-date features, these are more expensive and harder to find.

 Con: Housing Tax

-All tenants living in a property must pay an annual French residence tax (taxe d’habitation).
-The cost often depends on the area in and is generally higher in the city than the country.
+All tenants living in a property must pay an annual French residence tax (taxe d’habitation), the amount of which depends on the area.

 Lifestyle in France